Sebmaster/racer-example/README.md

 How to Use
 ---
 1. Set REDISCLOUD_URL and MONGOLAB_URI (or use heroku)

+or

-2. Start local servers
+1. Start local servers
-3. node app.js
+2. node app.js

+You can set REDISCLOUD_URL to any remote redis server instance, doesn't matter if it's from REDISCLOUD.
+Same with MONGOLAB_URI. app.js will fall back to local servers by default if no environment variables are given.

 LICENSE
 ---